 - Single Instance Sync - Only sync to a single server, and then have the other servers in the web farm run a file comparison on the Content Repository on the syncing server.
 This can be accomplished using services such as robo copy.
 In this setup, the syncing web server must be added to the list of syncing web servers in Agility and able to be individually addressed by domain name, IP or port.
 This is to ensure the sync requests always go to one server.

-- Multi Instance Sync - For each web server in your load balancer, add it to the list of syncing web servers.
+- Multi-Instance Sync - For each web server in your load balancer, add it to the list of syncing web servers.
 This means that each web server is responsible for syncing its own content files.
 Each server must able to be individually addressed by domain name, IP or port.
 This setup is not recommended if you have more than 2 web servers.
 The more syncing web servers you have, the more resources are consumed by your Agility Instance database to query and sync content and longer it will take to publish/sync content.